Need to Talk?

 Not sure if some counselling sessions would help?
 Want to know if therapy is right for you?
 Want to know more?
 Fill out our initial enquiry form and we will come back to you as soon as possible to arrange an initial consultation.

-This is free and usually takes 40 mins.
+This is free and usually takes 30 mins.
 This is an opportunity to explore your issues in more depth, see how you feel about working with us, and agree on how we will work together.

 We offer individual sessions and packages to suit your needs.

-Please read the information below as this sets out the boundaries to our online therapy work together.
 This is an informed consent form and you are asked to read and agree to the terms before we can begin therapy work together.

-Counselling Agreement for Therapy with Niki & Dom
+Counselling Agreement for Therapy with Humansense

 Counselling sessions